The SSDF 2020 Scholarship Application will be available on December 6, 2019

 Skip Schulz Say You Will Scholarship was established in memory of coach and educator Ralph “Skip” Schulz.
 Skip Schulz’s philosophy was “Say You Will and prove it.”
 The Skip Schulz Say You Will Scholarship criteria is an essay where applicants write four paragraphs explaining how they will use these words of encouragement and this scholarship to succeed in college.

 Sedalia School District Foundation Scholarship is awarded by the SSDF Scholarship Committee and is open to all applicants.
 Applicants must show financial need and participate in the community.
 A complete teacher recommendation form is required.
 In addition students must answer the following in essay form:

 Give us three (3) lessons or suggestions that you have learned from your high school experience that you would share with incoming high school students

 Please note: Submissions must be typed

 Mark Shelby Memorial Scholarship was founded by Mr. Shelby’s wife and children.
-Mr. Shelby taught Latin, English, and Mythology at Smith-Cotton High School for 27 years.
+Mr. Shelby taught at Smith-Cotton High School for 27 years.
 He was also a Smith-Cotton and Mizzou graduate.
 This Scholarship is open to a deserving student attending the University of Missouri with a minimum of a 3.5 GPA.

-Seth Wagenknecht Memorial Scholarship remembers Seth who attended Broadway and Mark Twain Elementary Schools in Sedalia and was a 1973 graduate of Smith-Cotton.
-This scholarship is open to college bound seniors attending any accredited university and graduating in the top 50% of their senior class.
+Seth Wagenknecht Memorial Scholarship remembers Seth who was a 1973 graduate of Smith-Cotton.
+This scholarship is open to college-bound seniors attending any accredited university and graduating in the top 50% of their senior class.
 Applicants must demonstrate respect and appreciation of Sedalia through civic or community service.
 Applicants must also participate in diverse high school activities or groups and demonstrate respect for all members of their class and teachers.